Chuckatuck Agricultural Club

 Chuckatuck Bridge Club

-The club was limited to eight members, two tables, and the rules were very simple for the hostess which revolved with the members.
+The club was limited to eight members and two tables, and the rules were very simple for the hostess which revolved around the members.
 Serve Cokes (in the bottle) and peanuts; prizes are not to cost more than $1.00; do not dress up and come as you are, but come.
 Today those rules have changed slightly in that drinks are served in glasses or cans, some snacks on the side, usually one sweet and one salty, make your best dessert with either a new or old recipe and still come as you are.

 The current membership now has nine members so a substitute is available, but when nine do show they all get to play.
-These are: Beverly Rogers Whitley (51 years), Ella Mae Farmer Winslow, Bette Britton Begley, Ann Games Berard, Lorraine Speers Myers, Lynn Kirk Rose, Anne Pretlow Henderson, Pam Martin Saunders and Lila Eure Pretlow.
+These are Beverly Rogers Whitley (51 years), Ella Mae Farmer Winslow, Bette Britton Begley, Ann Games Berard, Lorraine Speers Myers, Lynn Kirk Rose, Anne Pretlow Henderson, Pam Martin Saunders, and Lila Eure Pretlow.

 Greater Oakland-Chuckatuck Civic League